Your Love (Jamie Principle song): Music and additional production

 "Your Love" has been described as a Chicago house song.
 In clubs, "Your Love" was played for over a year before it was released in shops.
 Jacob Arnold of Wax Poetics stated the cassette version that was played in the Power Plant was "little more than a snare march with vocals".
 For the first public release, DJ Mark "Hot Rod" Trollan, who had remixed work for hire, was brought in to work on the track.

 Trollan added much material to the song, including its synthesizer intro and a bassline that takes inspiration from an Italo disco track named "Feels Good (Carrots & Beets)" by Electra.
 Despite there being separate releases credited to both Principle and Knuckles, according to Coleman, the two versions of "Your Love" released by Persona and Trax both begin with an arpeggiated lead followed by a bassline, and outside of "some small differences, all the versions are basically the same".

-Some releases of "Your Love" are paired with the song "Baby Wants to Ride", which Principle said is about "spirituality, sexuality, and political views on topics like [topics like conscription] and why I felt that the government wasn't accepting everyone's rights".
+Some releases of "Your Love" are paired with the song "Baby Wants to Ride", which Principle said is about "spirituality, sexuality, and political views on certain things, like the draft and why I felt like the government wasn't accepting everyone's rights".
 Principle also said; "I felt like I had to voice that at the time.
 It was just my own frustration.
 It was hard for me to be the individual person that I wanted to be."
 Principle grew up in a strict Christian household and stated the song's sexuality-themed lyrics are about him "dealing with the whole thing of sex before marriage; I was intertwining a lot of personal issues that I had into one song".